tmcelroy2202/container/docs/voice_control.md

 You will see, in the demo video, that I am controlling the system by voice.

 It is super convenient, and I do not think I would be willing to use the system without it, but it DEFINITELY DOES NOT work first try every single time.
-There are a number of cases where things are problematic, for example:
+There are a number of cases where things are problematic, for example

 if i say "container add" it might interpret that as "container ad" if i say "esp32" it might interpret that as "esp 32"